Music City Miracle: Second half

 In the second half, the Bills rallied.
-On Buffalo's first play of the third quarter, Antowain Smith broke off a 44-yard run, sparking a 62-yard drive that ended with his 4-yard touchdown run.
+On Buffalo's first play of the third quarter, Antowain Smith ran for 44 yards, sparking a 62-yard drive that ended with Smith's four-yard touchdown run.
 Later in the quarter, Antoine Winfield Sr. intercepted a pass near midfield, but the Bills were unable to capitalize on the good field position, their subsequent drive resulting in a three-and-out.
 Following a Tennessee punt, the Bills received possession with 41 seconds remaining in the third quarter.
-They drove 65 yards, including a 37-yard completion from Johnson to Eric Moulds and aided by a red zone roughing the passer penalty on Kearse.
-Smith finished the drive with a 1-yard touchdown run, giving the Bills a 13–12 lead after a failed two-point conversion attempt.
+They drove 65 yards, including a 37-yard completion from Johnson to Eric Moulds and aided by a red zone roughing-the-passer penalty on Kearse.
+Smith finished the drive with a one-yard touchdown run, giving the Bills a 13–12 lead after a failed two-point conversion attempt.
 The teams then traded punts in what had become a low-scoring, defensive game.
-The Bills managed 219 total yards on offense during the contest, while the Titans were limited to just 194, most of which were gained by running back Eddie George, who accounted for 106 yards on 29 rushing attempts and another four yards on two receptions.
+The Bills managed 219 total yards on offense during the game, while the Titans were limited to just 194, most of which were gained by running back Eddie George, who accounted for 106 yards on 29 rushing attempts and another four yards on two receptions.

 Tennessee received possession with 6:15 remaining in the game.
 Titans receiver Isaac Byrd's 16-yard punt return gave the Titans good field position at the Bills' 45-yard line.
-On the second play of the drive, the Titans got a break when a McNair pass bounced off of linebacker John Holecek's elbow and into the hands of Frank Wycheck for a completion.
-The drive culminated in a 36-yard field goal by Del Greco, giving the Titans a 15–13 lead with 1:48 left in the game.
+On the second play of the drive, the Titans received a break when a McNair pass bounced off of linebacker John Holecek's elbow and into the hands of Frank Wycheck for a completion.
+The drive culminated in a 36-yard field goal by Del Greco, giving the Titans a 15–13 lead with 1:48 remaining.
 The ensuing Buffalo drive began at the Bills' 39-yard line after a 33-yard kickoff return by Kevin Williams.
 Johnson began the drive with a completion to rookie wide receiver Peerless Price for 14 yards and a first down.
 After an incomplete pass, a 12-yard run by Jonathan Linton gave the Bills a first down on the Titans' 35-yard line with under a minute to play.
 On the next play from scrimmage, Johnson lost a shoe in a scramble, and with the clock running, he had no time to put it back on.
-With only one shoe, Johnson rolled out and completed a pass to Price, who broke a tackle and got out of bounds at the 24-yard line with 20 seconds left.
-After this play, Wade Phillips sent out the field goal unit for a 41-yard attempt.
+With only one shoe, Johnson rolled out and completed a pass to Price, who broke a tackle and ran out of bounds at the 24-yard line with 20 seconds left.
+Wade Phillips dispatched the field-goal unit for a 41-yard attempt.
 Bills kicker Steve Christie, who had made the deciding field goal in overtime to cap the Bills' comeback win in the previous playoff meeting between the teams, converted the try.
 The Bills led 16–15 with 16 seconds remaining.